autumn-order/eve_esi/CONTRIBUTING.md

 ## Client

-The EsiClient located in `client.rs` is the main client used to interact with the ESI API.
+The Client located in `client.rs` is the main client used to interact with the ESI API.
 It is configured using the `builder.rs` file which allows you to set up OAuth2 settings, base URLs, and other configurations.

 ## Errors

-We use 2 main error enums, EsiError located in `error.rs` for general ESI related errors, and OAuthError located in `oauth2/error.rs` for OAuth2 related errors.
+We use 3 main error enums, `Error` & `ConfigError` located in `error.rs` for general runtime errors or configuration errors, `OAuthError` located in `oauth2/error.rs` for OAuth2 related errors.

 ## Configuration

 Default URLs and constants used throughout the crate are located in `constant.rs`.
 This includes base URLs for the ESI API & EVE OAuth2 endpoints as well as default settings for JWT key caching & refreshing used for authentication token validation.

+The defaults can be overridden using the `Config` located in `config.rs`

 `.env.example` is copied to `.env` and used with the `examples/sso` example to configure the EVE developer application values.
 It doesn't need to be set for the library itself.